NINJOE-1/SYSC3303Project/README.md

 ## Breakdown of the tasks:

-Joseph Vretenar - Coded ElevatorSubsystem, Scheduler, Event, Direction, and FloorSubsystem.<br>
+Joseph Vretenar - Coded ElevatorSubsystem, Scheduler, Event, Direction, and FloorSubsystem,Created the Timing Diagrams.<br>
 Samuel Mauricla - Coded FloorSubsystemTest, reviewed other code and documentation.<br>
-Bhavaan Balasubramaniam - Wrote README.md, Created the State Machine Diagrams.<br>
+Bhavaan Balasubramaniam - Wrote README.md, reviewed the Timing Diagram.<br>

-## Project Iteration 3: Multiple cars and System Distribution
+## Project Iteration 4 : Adding Error detection and correction
-The purpose of Iteration 3 is to implement the UDP(User Datagram Packets) to communicate between 3 seperate programs.
-In addition, the subsytem has 2 cars.
+The purpose of Iteration 4 was to implement fault detection and handling faults.
+As well as, to implement timing events to measure for potential faults that could occur during the execution of the program.

 ## Files:
 ### [FloorSubsystem.java](src/FloorSubsystem.java)